🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ‘¨β€πŸ‘©β€πŸ‘§β€πŸ‘¦ Family Friendly + 4.0 -- 25 While the city is safe and quiet, the lack of international schools, healthcare facilities for foreigners, and modern recreational amenities makes it unsuitable for families.
+πŸ‘¨β€πŸ‘©β€πŸ‘§β€πŸ‘¦ Family Friendly + 3.5 -- 25 Limited international schools, few recreational facilities for children, and a restrictive social environment make it challenging for families.

 πŸ₯ HEALTHCARE